How many sets should you do per muscle group and week for muscle growth and strength gains?

 – Boris Sheiko

 Boris Sheiko is one of the world’s most well-known powerlifting coaches.
-He has coached some 30 world champions, and over 100 medalists at the World, European and Asian Championships, and thousands of powerlifters worldwide use his programs.
+He has coached over 30 world champions and 100 medalists at the World, European and Asian Championships, and thousands of powerlifters worldwide use his programs.

 One of Sheiko’s basic principles is to vary the training volume from week to week, and also from month to month.
-He leans against the hypothesis that this variation should help avoid the body getting used to the load, and that it should maintain the muscles “sensitivity” to training stimuli.
-For this, there is some, albeit small, scientific support.13
+He leans against the hypothesis that this variation should help avoid the body getting used to the load, and that it should maintain the muscles’ sensitivity to the training stimuli.
+For this, there is some, albeit small, scientific support.11

 Risk of Injury When Increasing Training Volume